dabeaz-course/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 * Floating point numbers
 * Strings (text)

-We have learned about these in the previous section.
+We learned about these in the introduction.

 ### None type